 If you have these questions, then you must check out these books.

 As a speaker on bank and credit union technology and trends, I regularly get questions from people about my favorite books that have influenced my credit union and entrepreneurial careers.
 Some of these are timeless, and some of these are timely.
 I hope you enjoy.

-Well, I wrote this one, and at one time, it was the bestselling book on credit unions.
+Well, I wrote this one too, and at one time, it was the best selling book on credit unions.
 It was the only book on credit unions….
 Now there are several others that we will cover below.

 Credit Union 2.0 was originally a technology book designed to show credit unions the competitive challenges on the horizon.
 It suggested small technological changes to be more competitive.
 It also addressed how to unite management teams, boards, and CEOs around forward progress by helping them to better understand the impacts of fintechs on our industry.